Mary-Ukoh/Maji-Ndogo-Water-Analysis/README.md

 ![](pop_figure.png)

 ## Visualization
 In the exploration of Maji Ndogo's water resources, Power BI has been instrumental in crafting compelling visualizations that illuminate key data points and narratives.
-Through interactive and insightful visual representations, we have embarked on a journey to unravel the complexities of water access within the community.
+Through interactive and insightful visual representations, I have embarked on a journey to unravel the complexities of water access within the community.
 This visualization not only highlights the availability of different water sources but also underscores the disparities in access and reliability across the community.
-Click the link to see report here: https://www.novypro.com/profile_projects/maryhenry
+Click this link to see report here: https://www.novypro.com/profile_projects/maryhenry